 School of Social Work

-The School houses both the graduate (MSW) and undergraduate (BSW) social work programs, as well as the graduate program in Health Administration (MHA).
-In all programs, faculty with extensive practice experience in their respective fields offer competency-based education that provides students with an excellent foundation for successful careers in a wide variety of organizations that meet the physical, psychological, and social needs of people and communities.
+In all programs, faculty with extensive practice experience in their respective fields offer competency-based education that provides you with an excellent foundation for successful careers in a wide variety of organizations that meet the physical, psychological, and social needs of people and communities.

 ||Master of Health Admin|

 |Health Care Finance - online certificate||Post-Baccalaureate certificate|

 |Health Care Operations - online certificate||Post-Baccalaureate certificate|